poke1024/vectorian/mkdocs/docs/sim_token.md

 * a strategy to compute a scalar similarity value from two vectors

-The first item is modelled by `vectorian.embedding.Embedding` in the Vectorian, the latter by `vectorian.sim.vector.VectorSimilarity`.
+The first item is modelled by `vectorian.embedding.Embedding` in the Vectorian, the latter by `vectorian.sim.vector.VectorSim`.

 ![Basic Operators implementing TokenSim](images/sim_token.png)

-## VectorSimilarity
+## VectorSim

-`vectorian.sim.vector.VectorSimilarity` is a strategy that describes how to compute a scalar similarity value from two given embedding vectors.
+`vectorian.sim.vector.VectorSim` is a strategy that describes how to compute a scalar similarity value from two given embedding vectors.
 The resulting value is expected to lie between 0 (which implies minimum similarity) and 1 (which implies maximum similarity).
 Negative values will be clipped to 0 later in the pipeline.

-An obvious choice for `VectorSimilarity` is `vectorian.sim.token.CosineSimilarity`, which computes the cosine of the angle between two embedding vectors.
+An obvious choice for `VectorSim` is `vectorian.sim.token.CosineSim`, which computes the cosine of the angle between two embedding vectors.

-Other `VectorSimilarity` implementations based on other metrics are possible.
+Other `VectorSim` implementations based on other metrics are possible.
 It is also possible to compute distances and later convert them to similarities (see example further below).

-The following diagram shows which `VectorSimilarity`s are currently implemented in the Vectorian.
+The following diagram shows which `VectorSim`s are currently implemented in the Vectorian.

 ![Basic Operators implementing TokenSim](images/sim_vector.png)

-## Modifiers on VectorSimilarity
+## Modifiers on VectorSim

-Using `vectorian.sim.token.ModifiedVectorSimilarity` and one or more `vectorian.sim.kernel.UnaryOperator`s it is possible to perform additional operations on a `VectorSimilarity`.
+Using `vectorian.sim.token.ModifiedVectorSim` and one or more `vectorian.sim.kernel.UnaryOperator`s it is possible to perform additional operations on a `VectorSim`.

-Note that this kind of operations are always based eventually on *one* single embedding, since all such computations boil down to one root `VectorSimilarity`, which usually operates on a single embedding.
+Note that this kind of operations are always based eventually on *one* single embedding, since all such computations boil down to one root `VectorSim`, which usually operates on a single embedding.

 For example the following code models a similarity based on the embedding stored